 At your free initial consultation (via Skype, email, phone, or chat), we'll discuss the nature of your project, the outcomes you have in mind, and the challenges you've been facing.
-I'll explain the services that I think may work for you and typical rates.
+I'll explain the services that I think may work for you and provide you with a cost estimate.
 This page outlines the most common types of work I do for academic clients.

-The full manuscript assessment is appropriate for authors who have a complete draft of their book manuscript, but authors may be at any stage in the contract and review process.
-I work with clients who are still narrowing their list of prospective presses, clients who have advance contracts but are preparing for their manuscripts to undergo full peer review, and clients who have been through peer review and want to perfect their final drafts before publication.
+The manuscript assessment is appropriate for authors who have a complete draft of their book manuscript (or a dissertation they intend to revise into a book manuscript).
+Authors may be at any stage in the contract and review process: I work with clients who are still narrowing their lists of prospective presses, clients who have advance contracts but are preparing for their manuscripts to undergo full peer review, and clients who have been through peer review and want to perfect their final drafts before publication.
 I tailor my recommendations to each client's situation and publication timeline.
 My clients come away from the developmental assessment feeling more confident in their work and energized to share it with the world.

 The assessment is billed based on the length of your document, and includes two consultations with me: one before I read your materials and one after you receive my editorial letter.

-A full manuscript assessment plus revision plan typically takes me 4–5 weeks to complete.
+A manuscript assessment plus revision plan typically takes me 3–4 weeks to complete.
 Plan to book 2–3 months in advance.

 book proposal evaluation

 First-time authors (and even experienced ones) can benefit from an extra set of eyes on their proposals before they send them out to prospective presses.
 While a great topic and a compelling approach to it can take you very far with acquiring editors, it's important to make the most effective case possible for publication of your manuscript.
 I help clients clarify and showcase their intellectual contribution, eliminate unnecessary or counterproductive details, identify realistic markets, and present all the required information in a professional, confident manner.
 Working on your book proposal with me can be a good way to test drive what it's like to work with a developmental editor on your full manuscript.